workgroupengineering/Documentation/tutorials/music-store-app/add-content-to-dialog.md

 ![image-20210310011526700](http://avaloniaui.net/docs/advanced-tutorial/images/image-20210310011526700.png)

-As our list gets more items the will wrap around onto the next line, and the user will be able to scroll.
+As our list gets more items, that will wrap around onto the next line, and the user will be able to scroll.

 This is a very powerful and flexible feature in Avalonia.
 Any layout can be achieved, by implementing your own `Panel` class.
 However that is outside the scope of this tutorial.